MichaelCurrin/learn-to-code/Scripting languages/Python/data_science.md

-# Python for Data Sciencists
+# Python for Data Scientists

 If you want to use Python for Data Science project, I recommend installing [Anaconda](#anaconda) and/or [Conda](#conda), covered below.
 These are popular tools for setting up environments with specific Python versions and packages and then running the code.
-In particular, the programs that come with Anaconda help with development, debuggin and viewing in the output of the code close to the code.
+In particular, the programs that come with Anaconda help with development, debugging and viewing in the output of the code close to the code.

+## Libraries

+Python libraries commonly used for data science.
+These are popular and used as part

+- Sci-kit learn
+- Numpy (
+- Pandas (dataframes)
+- Machine Learning:
+	- TensorFlow
+	- Keras

 ## IPython